 For most stouts, the dark brown or black color is due to the malt, which has been roasted at a very high temperature.
-It’s so dark that it’s sometimes referred to as “black malt,” having been kilned “to the point of carbonization,” or about 392 degrees Fahrenheit.
-These blistering temperatures can also give the beers chocolatey notes or bitter coffee flavors, even when no cocoa or coffee beans are used in the brewing process.
-Today, however, many breweries add interesting natural flavors during the process, such as coconut, chile pepper, wood, and even real chocolate.
+It’s so dark that it’s sometimes referred to as “black malt,” having been kilned “to the point of carbonation,” or about 392 degrees Fahrenheit.
+These blistering temperatures can also give the beers chocolaty notes or bitter coffee flavors, even when no cocoa or coffee beans are used in the brewing process.
+Today, however, many breweries add interesting natural flavors during the process, such as coconut, chili pepper, wood, and even real chocolate.

 How to Pick the Right Glass